-Article by World Bank Group President Jim Yong Kim on the occasion of the 25th anniversary of the GEF
+Article by former World Bank Group President Jim Yong Kim on the occasion of the 25th anniversary of the GEF

 Over the past quarter century, the Global Environment Facility has advanced global efforts to protect the environment.
 Through its work with institutions like the World Bank Group, it has demonstrated that the pursuit of global environmental benefits is worth more than the sum of its parts, and can have a major positive impact on sustainable development and the lives of people.

 The Bank’s partnership with the GEF is based on a long and rich history.
 We’ve been part of the GEF from the outset, incubating the nascent facility in our Environment Department and acting as a GEF Implementing Agency and trustee.
 Together with the United Nations Development Programme and the United Nations Environment Programme, we’ve provided an institutional framework and space to operate the GEF secretariat.
 We’ve spearheaded integrated programming to promote conservation, low carbon development, climate smart agriculture and resilience, and also to tackle chemicals and pollution management, to name a few examples.
 Through this process, we’ve worked together to leverage development finance for the benefit of the global environment, in line with our goals to end extreme poverty and boost shared prosperity.

 The GEF plays an important role as the financial mechanism for numerous multilateral environmental agreements – and there is a continuing need for GEF grants to unlock greater investment in renewable energy.
 GEF grants have helped the Bank’s client countries pioneer new frontiers, overcome barriers to greater investment, and meet renewable energy goals.
 They can ultimately help countries get on a path toward low-carbon growth by driving the expansion of renewable energy and the effort to de-carbonize the global power mix.